tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/故障处理/小文件及高并发场景下客户端使用卡顿_intl_en.md

 ## Client Problem

-In cases that involve a large number of small files or mixed use of large and small files, problems may occur when you mount a CFS file system onto a Tencent Cloud TKE or CVM client using NFS v4.0.
+In cases that involve a large number of small files or mixed use of large and small files, problems may occur when you mount a CFS file system onto a Tencent Kubernetes Engine（TKE） or Cloud Virtual Machine（CVM）client using NFS v4.0.
 After an application runs on the client for a period of time, you may find the client load remains high and keeps accumulating.
 Besides, the service data may be read slow or no response is returned, but the CPU utilization of the service process is not very high.

 ## Cause